What Is A Reverse Mortgage, And Are They Available To Expats?

 - Tax-free income: Unlike rental income, home equity loan payments or lump sum is tax-free.

-- Protection: You’re protected if the property market plunges and your property value drops.
+- Protection: If the property market plunges and your property value drops, you’re protected.
 Your reverse mortgage won’t require you or your estate to cover the difference between the loan amount and property value.

 - Cannot deduct interest from tax: While you can deduct interest repayments from your taxable income on your mortgage, you cannot deduct interest on a reverse mortgage.